Stv-devl/intro-component-with-signup-form-master/README.md

 - Email should be a valid adress email
 - Passord should have a minimum of 8 characters, one capital letter, one number and one special character

-When the form is not valid a red icon and an error message will appear to ask the utilisator to fix.
+.
+When the form is not valid a red icon and an error message will appear to ask the utilisator to fix it.
+.
 When the form is valid.
-The data is send(see in consol(log) and you get an alert with a "thank you" message.
+The data is send (see in consol(log)) and you get a "thank you" message.

 ### Continued development

 I will send a V2 of this form with different features.
-With a progress bar for the password.
-And we will have an error message directly when we typing.

 ## Author